-During my time as a design leader in Walmart, I started “Whiteboard Challenge Fridays”, a 4-week training and hands-on participation in solving whiteboard challenges.
+During her time as a design leader in a Fortune 1 company, Jessa started “Whiteboard Challenge Fridays”, a 4-week training and hands-on participation in solving whiteboard challenges.

-Intentionally teach my team, and other participants, how to approach challenges with a user-focused framework, regardless of what the challenge area may be
+Intentionally teaching her team, and other participants, how to approach challenges with a user-focused framework, regardless of what the challenge area may be

 Create a purposeful time to exercise our design thinking muscle

 Invite non-designers from the organization to show that you don’t have to be a designer to learn user-centric skills

 Practice the art of giving feedback by pairing participants with each other

 Learn to be comfortable thinking out loud and not having to have “perfect” designs